 Once Learners prevail, weapon technicians (globally bad peace technicians), will find distasteful their newfound vestigial status.
 They will suffer clinical withdrawal from so much money, authority and prestige—this last, the ultimate military perk.
 Battle elites may balk at honoring their host proletariat’s newfound priorities.
 They may refuse to cooperate with erstwhile enemies, except to wreck more havoc.

 Our religious fundamentalists are resurrected carnivores in sullen retreat.
 They’ll find no sustenance in Learners for their self-worship.
 Preaching the patent contradictions of religious bigotry and blessed mayhem, they accurse themselves and those who follow them.
-Yet exactly the same people could choose to celebrate more often and sacrifice less, help more people and anger fewer, thus render due devotion to peace and to their God.
+Yet exactly the same people could choose to celebrate more often and sacrifice less, help more people and anger fewer, thus render due devotion to God’s peace.

 So too, those who exult in catastrophe.
 It doesn’t matter whether they draw inspiration from the Bible's Book of Revelations, from some rabid misinterpretation of the Koran (Qran) or from some other source they’ve rendered toxic.
 Their reaction is that of a bus driver who daydreams of a fiery crash that will consume the passengers entrusted to his care.
 The trick would be to never again hire such people to be our guides.

-It is awe-inspiring miracle that we should be playing with, like chuckling infants on the floor—not unstoppable catastrophe.
+It is with awe-inspiring miracle that we should be playing like chuckling infants with toys on the floor—not bemoaning the results of unstoppable catastrophe.

 You, indignant social activist!
 Snap out of your hypnotic fascination with empty clichés; shake off your dead-end lethargy, the busy futility and vehement emptiness you have inherited.
 Take up instead the golden yoke of Learning.
 Watch radiance blossom along every furrow you and the rest of the world would till.